SiteRelEnby/anduril2/README.md

     * Additional strobe mode: Fireworks mode (`USE_FIREWORK_MODE`), after lightning mode
     * On tint ramping lights, two additional strobe modes to switch and ramp between channels (after tactical strobe mode)
     * Blink aux/button red in off/lockout modes when battery is <= 3.2V
-      * Increased the speed and time in an on state of the breating animation (aux will still switch off entirely below 3V)
+      * Increased the speed and time in an on state of the breathing animation (aux will still switch off entirely below 3V)
-  * Green LED on power-on instead of blinking main LEDs
+  * Green aux LEDs on power-on instead of blinking main LEDs
   * Temperature aux LED mode (after voltage in the cycle)
 * Made the default aux blinking mode blink more often and intensely
 * Build-time configuration for some additional stuff (in its own section)